Voss-Lab/MLP-uncertainty/external/README.md

 # External Dependencies

 This directory contains two external repositories used in the MLP project, included as Git submodules.
-These are custom forks of [MACE](https://github.com/ACEsuit/mace) and [ASE](https://gitlab.com/ase/ase).
+These are custom forks (private clones) of [MACE](https://github.com/ACEsuit/mace) and [ASE](https://gitlab.com/ase/ase).

 ## Submodules